A. Development History

 plot the collision diagram at the right location for your.

-3. If you click the Plot StackSymbol button in AIMS, AIMS will plot
+3. If you click the Plot StackSymbol button in AIMS-Safety Analyst, it will plot

 the same data with 3-dimensional stacked symbols.
 If you save the